giguru/converse/README.md

 ### Example script
-Their is a working script on the folder examples/test.py.
+Their is a working script ``test.py``.

+*N.B. running this test script took 5 hours on a Macbook Pro 2020 with 16GB 3733GHz RAM and a 2 GHz Quad-Core Intel Core i5.*

 <a name="acknowledgement"></a>
 ## Acknowledgement